 8. Do I need to get a new roof first?

 Maybe.
 Installation is best done on a roof in good condition that will not need a replacement for a while.
 If the roof is older – say 20 years old – most installers would recommend at least replacing the part of the roof where the panels are being installed.

 Aggarwal points out one benefit for your roof.
 “The panels do actually protect the roof, so they can extend the life of your roof,” he says.
 Panels are relatively easy to remove in the event that your roof needs repair.

 You have two options.
 Your first option, as mentioned before, is to keep your system at your house.
 “It increases the value of your home and provides value to the new homeowner,” GREEN says.
 The system could also be transferred to your new home.
 Direct Energy Solar provides a moving guarantee that assists customers if they decide to move.

 Because solar power can vary greatly from location to location, our experts recommended speaking to local contractors and gathering bids from multiple installers, and speaking to each installer find out why the installer is recommending a particular option.

 Aggarwal recommended his company’s service, which takes place entirely online – with no phone call required – giving homeowners 3-7 options.
 “When I’m talking to my friends and family, one thing that I like to emphasize is why they should even think of solar,” Aggarwal says.
 “One is that it’s one of the really good investment options available to homeowners today.
 Two, you’re locking in your electricity prices for the next 10-20 years.”

-Finally, Aggarwal says, “it’s one of the greatest ways to generate economics growth in the U.S. You’re borrowing from a local bank, you’re hiring a local contractor and you’re not exporting your energy dollars.”
-In other words, he says, solar is a “triple bottom-line” product that helps your pocketbook, helps the environment, and helps the local economy.
+Finally, Aggarwal says, “it’s one of the greatest ways to generate economic growth in the U.S. You’re borrowing from a local bank, you’re hiring a local contractor and you’re not exporting your energy dollars.”
+In other words, he says, solar is a “triple-bottom-line” product that helps your pocketbook, helps the environment, and helps the local economy.
 In that context, it’s a no-brainer.